Solving Word Questions

 |How long, days, hours, minutes, seconds||time|

-Some wording can be tricky, making you think "the wrong way around", such as:
+Some wording can be tricky, making it hard to think "the right way around", such as:

 Example: on our street there are twice as many dogs as cats.
 How do we write this as an equation?